This position is located in Arlington, VA.

 Regularly inspects accredited systems and may task other IT personnel in order to address infractions or post-audit POA&M issues.

-Will assist in the training process for new staff and users of accredited systems.
+Will assist in the training of new users of the accredited systems.

 Job Functions or Responsibilities:

-20% Installs, maintains, configures and upgrades accredited servers, workstations and network devices in accordance with most current STIG documents.
-Assists users to resolve problems related to closed area systems and services.
+25% Installs, configures, and maintains accredited servers, workstations and network devices in accordance with most current STIG or other relevant documents.
+Assists users to resolve problems related to use of accredited systems and services.

 15% Reviews server logs directly or with analysis tools to discern operational anomalies, including operational threats (e.g., resource contention/exhaustion) and security concerns; addresses and/or reports these to IA colleagues or IT as appropriate.

-15% Reports on the operational status of accredited information systems based on reviews and scans to accrediting agencies, possibly through established channels such as ACAS, HBSS, etc. Reporting is coordinated with the IA team in the Pittsburgh office.
+10% Reports on the operational status of accredited information systems based on reviews and scans to accrediting agencies, possibly through established channels such as ACAS, HBSS, etc. Reporting is coordinated with the IA team members in the Pittsburgh office.

 10% Performs C&A duties including submission of accreditation documents.
-Drives IS related self-inspection activities and C&A / CCRI preparations.
+Drives IS related self-inspection activities and C&A / CCRI preparations in Arlington.
 Primary interface to the local DSS IS representative.

 10% Performs classified IS user indoctrination briefings and manages IT accounts / credentials of classified systems, including required recordkeeping (account lifecycle, DoD IAA training status, policy acknowledgements, etc.).

-5% Performs limited FSO or CSSO duties in a backup capacity as directed.
+15% Performs enterprise IT duties in a backup / supplemental capacity as directed.

 5% Training and professional development to keep current with new technologies and regulations.